• Skip to main content

 Fifth Grade SPREE Field Trip

-Home » SPREE » Field Trips » Fifth Grade SPREE Field Trip
+Home » SPREE » Excursions (Field Trips) » Fifth Grade SPREE Field Trip

 Fifth grade students spend a day on the South Platte River as part of a SPREE field trip with the Greenway Foundation